psylinux/ranch-server/ansible/README.md

 **“to use the 'ssh' connection type with passwords … install sshpass”** Install `sshpass` on your **laptop** and re-run with `-k`.

-**Missing APT packages (e.g., `ntopng`, `software-properties-common`)**
+**Missing APT packages**

-* We run ntopng via Docker to avoid distro repo differences.
-* The playbook already removed `software-properties-common`.
-  If you hit another missing package, open an issue; we’ll patch the play.
+If you hit a missing package on your image, open an issue; we’ll patch the play for your Debian release.

 **Let’s Encrypt fails**
 DNS isn’t pointing yet.
 The play keeps Apache HTTPS using snakeoil certs.
 Point DNS, then re-run: